dotnet/TorchSharp/DEVGUIDE.md

    install/detect/link of PyTorch CUDA on all downstream systems, whcih is extremely problematic for many practical reasons).

+   For example, the CUDA package fragments are defined in [libtorch-cuda](src\Redist\libtorch-cuda-11.3\libtorch-cuda-11.3.proj).
+See more details later in this document.

 3. The `libtorch-*` packages are built in Azure DevOps CI [using this build pipeline](https://donsyme.visualstudio.com/TorchSharp/_build?definitionId=1&_a=summary) but only in main branch and only when `BuildLibTorchPackages` is set to true in [azure-pipelines.yml](azure-pipelines.yml) in the main branch.